-Just like when optimising your own web pages, there are a number of things you can do to help your Facebook page succeed with the search engines and internal Facebook search.
+Just like optimising your own website pages, there are a number of things you can do to help your Facebook page succeed with the search engines and internal Facebook search.

 This may sound like a no-brainer.
 However, it's the most basic step when it comes to optimizing your brand on Facebook, and is also the most important.

 There is always the temptation to stuff your fan page name with tons of keywords, like "Bob's Bakery - Muffins, Bagels, Cookies, Breads - Catering & Events."
 In actuality, having a name like this can hurt your viral growth rate inside Facebook.
 If you appear too spammy, your fans will be less likely to engage with your page, let alone share posts and updates with their friends.
 In fact, people can even hide your updates from their news feed - imagine the horror!

 Don't be too generic either, though.
 Facebook's intent behind fan pages is that they represent real businesses, brands, personalities, etc. By choosing something too generic, like Travel, Sports, Fishing, etc., you run the risk of Facebook shutting down your ability to post updates and reach out to new fans.

 Quick Tip: The first word in your fan page title is given the most weight (importance) by Google.

 Once your Facebook business page has over 25 "Likes", Facebook gives your you the opportunity to create a unique web address (or usernames as Facebook calls them) for the page.
 Because web addresses carry weight by search engines, it is vital that your Facebook page address reflects an aspect of your business.

 If, by some misalignment in the stars, you find that another fan page has claimed your business' name already, make sure to include what your business is about in the URL.

 You can check out some different username options Facebook offers before selecting your one for your fan page.